 Competitive proposals must clearly demonstrate:

-- The project addresses a challenge faced by the identified site, the surrounding neighborhood, or the city (e.g. traffic safety, underutilized public space, neighborhood blight, etc.).
+- The project addresses a relevant and meaningful challenge faced by the identified site, the surrounding neighborhood, or the city (e.g., traffic safety, underutilized public space, neighborhood blight, etc.).

 - The characteristics of the chosen site (e.g. physical layout, traffic or pedestrian volume, neighborhood context) are such that an intervention of this nature has a high likelihood of success.

-- The project engages the local community in its planning, development, and execution.
+- The proposed project clearly benefits the local community and engages residents/stakeholders in its planning, development, and/or execution.

 - The project team and partners have the necessary authority and expertise to oversee a project of this nature.

 - The project has demonstrated support from city and community stakeholders, through existing support or a thoughtful outreach/engagement plan.

-- The proposed budget is realistic and demonstrates adequate in-kind city support.
+- The proposed budget, timeline, and maintenance plan are realistic and demonstrate notable in-kind city support.

 Quality & Visual Interest

 - The process for artist selection and design development is well-defined and appropriate for the proposed project, and will be overseen by someone with appropriate expertise.

-- If the artist has already been selected, the chosen artist has demonstrated creative skill and the potential to develop a high quality and visually compelling design.
+- If the artist has already been selected, the chosen artist has demonstrated creative skill and the potential to develop a visually compelling design.